TDFlanley/Discord-Weather-Bot/README.md

 # Discord-Weather-Bot
 Discord Weather Bot

-Welcome to the Discord Weather Bot project!
+Welcome to my Discord Weather Bot project!
 This is a simple bot that provides weather information using the OpenWeatherMap API.
 The bot allows users to fetch weather data for a specific location or compare weather between Temecula and Ontario California.